pawelgrzybek/pawelgrzybek.com/content/posts/2021-10-21-i-built-a-thing-price-monitor-using-aws-cdk-lambda-dynamodb-and-ses.md

 ## To summarise

-Creating this service was very enjoyable—good Philips Hue deals on Amazon and my new discounted pair of kicks I like even more.
+Creating this service was very enjoyable — good Philips Hue deals on Amazon and my new discounted pair of kicks I like even more.
+I pay for this service absolutely nothing, thanks to generous AWS free tier.
 By the way, I don’t want to buy PS5 anymore.
 Hopefully, you found it helpful 🤪

 ![Price monitor email notification](/photos/2021-10-21-2.jpg)